 '''

-pick f7f3f6d Change my name a bit
+pick f7f3f6d changed my name a bit

-pick 310154e Update README formatting and add blame
+pick 310154e updated README formatting and added blame

-pick a5f4a0d Add cat-file
+pick a5f4a0d added cat-file

 '''

 '''

-pick 310154e Update README formatting and add blame
+pick 310154e updated README formatting and added blame

-pick f7f3f6d Change my name a bit
+pick f7f3f6d changed my name a bit

 '''

 When you save and exit the editor, Git rewinds your branch to the parent of these commits, applies 310154e and then f7f3f6d, and then stops.
 You effectively change the order of those commits and remove the "added cat-file" commit completely.